"The Best News on Anna Maria Island Since 1992"

 But wait.

-The Lockwoods had already withdrawn their offer to the city to consider such a sale (The Islander, April 4) following some communications with some of their neighbors.
+The Lockwoods had already withdrawn their offer to the city to consider such a sale (The islander, April 4) following some communications with some of their neighbors.

 Mattick admitted that her proposal to commissioners at their March 22 meeting for approval to pursue the grant to purchase the Lockwood property might have been made a bit hastily, but the grant deadline was in May and time was of the essence.
 In hindsight, she said, her proposal should have been announced prior to the March 22 meeting to gain more public input.